MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

 By using parameter decorators, we can get rid of unnecessary parameters (like `root`) that bloat our method definition and have to be ignored by prefixing the parameter name with `_`.
-Also, we can achieve a clean separation between GraphQL and our business code by using decorators, so our resolvers and their methods behave just like services which can easily unit-tested.
+Also, we can achieve a clean separation between GraphQL and our business code by using decorators, so our resolvers and their methods behave just like services which can be easily unit-tested.

 ## Field resolvers

 Queries and mutations are not the only type of resolvers.
 We often create object type field resolvers (e.g. when a `user` type has a `posts` field) which we have to resolve by fetching relational data from the database.

 Field resolvers in TypeGraphQL are very similar to queries and mutations - we create them as a method on the resolver class but with a few modifications.
-First we declare which object type's fields we are resolving by providing the type to the `@Resolver` decorator:
+First we declare which object type fields we are resolving by providing the type to the `@Resolver` decorator:

 ```typescript
 @Resolver(of => Recipe)